 In 1956 Mack emigrated to Canada, moving to the city of Vancouver in British Colombia.
 He still continued to practice and compete in Judo.
 Between 1956 to 1958 he won the North Western Judo Championship on three occasions.

 At the 2nd World Judo Championships, held in Tokyo in October of 1958, Mack was chosen to represent Great Britain.
-In preparation for the tournament he trained at the Kodokan.
+In preparation for the tournament, he trained at the Kodokan.
 To supplement his training he also enrolled as a student of the JKA, to study Shotokan Karate at their dojo based in the Yotsuya district of Japan.

-Living in Japan provided Mack with an opportunity to immerse himself in the budo culture of Japan.
+Living in Japan provided Mack with an opportunity to immerse himself in the Budo culture of Japan.
 He extended his stay, eventually staying seven years, exploring and earning black belts in several martial arts.
 He supported himself financially by teaching English.
 During this time he met and eventually married his wife Mutsuko.

-After four years of studding Shotokan Karate, Mack was awarded his 1st Dan by JKA Chief Instructor Masatoshi Nakayama, on 14 March 1962.
+After four years of studying Shotokan Karate, Mack was awarded his 1st Dan by JKA Chief Instructor Masatoshi Nakayama, on 14 March 1962.
 This earned him the dual distinction of being the first British subject to awarded a Shotokan Dan grade in Japan and also the first to be awarded a black belt from the JKA.
 Mack’s grading kata was Bassai Dai.

 On 10 September 1965 Mack graded for his 2nd Dan and was successful.
 His grading was conducted by Nakayama.
 This time Empi was his chosen kata.
-In the same year he was awarded his 5th Dan by the Kodokan.
+In the same year, he was awarded his 5th Dan by the Kodokan.
 At the time this was the highest grade ever awarded to a British subject in Japan.
 It was made all the more special due to his certificate being presented to him by Risei Kano, the son of Judo founder Jigaro Kano.
-He also became a member of the Kenshusei, a special group of students who received training from the top Judo masters at the Kodukan.
+He also became a member of the Kenshusei, a special group of students who received training from the top Judo masters at the Kodokan.

 After recovering from his injuries, Mack and his family relocated to London.
 He returned to the Budokwai club, where he introduced the new art of Karate, becoming Chief Instructor at the club.
-He remained the Chief Instructor until he handed the post to Hirokazu Kanazawa, so that he could concentrate on running his own club.
+He remained the Chief Instructor until he handed the post to Hirokazu Kanazawa so that he could concentrate on running his own club.
 He did still teach at the Budukwai from time to time.

 Mack opened one of the first Karate clubs in London.
 The London Karate Club was based in Holborn.
 The club was not affiliated to Vernon Bell’s British Karate Federation (BKF).
 With the blessing of Nakayama and the JKA, Mack established the International Shotokan Karate Association.
 By this time his family had increased to include another son and also a daughter.